blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-deepseek-r1-1776-avax/README.md

-# Decentralized Inference API with DeepSeek-R1 on HyperEVM
+# Decentralized Inference API with DeepSeek-R1 1776 on Avalanche

-This developer guide shows you how to use Decentralized Inference API with DeepSeek-R1 on HyperEVM.
+This developer guide shows you how to use Decentralized Inference API with DeepSeek-R1 1776 on Avalanche.

 * **Decentralized**: Use Eternal AI's Decentralized Inference API instead of OpenAI's Centralized API.
 * **Onchain-verifiable AI**: Don't trust AI, verify them.
 All inferences are recorded onchain and verifiable by anyone.
-* **Unstoppable**: All inference runs exactly as coded on HyperEVM without any possibility of censorship, fraud, or third-party interference.
+* **Unstoppable**: All inference runs exactly as coded on Avalanche without any possibility of censorship, fraud, or third-party interference.
 * **Permissionless**: Anyone can call the Decentralized Inference API at any time without a KYC or permission.
-* **SOTA model**: DeepSeek-R1 is the state-of-the-art AI model for reasoning.
+* **SOTA model**: DeepSeek-R1 1776 is the state-of-the-art AI model for reasoning.

 ## Step 1: Get your Decentralized Inference API key